 There may be two types of sleepers: those who love flannel sheets and those who have yet to discover their love of flannel sheets.
-Maybe because I grew up in a big old house that was quite cold in the winter, I've always found flannel sheets to be a comforting antidote to crisp winter nights.
+Maybe because I grew up in a big old house that was quite cold in the winter, I've always found flannel sheets to be a comforting antidote to crisp fall and winter nights.
 Here are the best sources I've found for great flannel sheets:

 A note about flannel sheets: don't bother looking for the thread count.
 Flannel is measured by weight (ounces of cotton/square yard of fabric) and you'll mostly see 5 oz or 6 oz sheets with 6 oz being denser, warmer and, usually more expensive.
 Also, especially with new flannel sheets, you will notice some build-up of lint in your dryer lint trap so be sure to empty it after drying flannel sheets.